-Peers from a selected number of regions are invited to your region – the host region – to examine the specific territorial and thematic context, and make recommendations based on their experience and expertise.
-In general, this onsite visit lasts two days, but since March 2020 the format was adapted to online as well.
-The meeting(s) consist of analysing the regional situation among peers, discussing approaches, solutions and recommendations, drafting a “to-do list” for follow-up action and receiving immediate feedback.
-Some preparation is required on all sides to ensure the selected peers are well matched to the needs of the host region.
+Peers from a selected number of regions are invited to examine the specific territorial and thematic context and make recommendations based on their experience and expertise.
+In general, this happens during an onsite visit that lasts two days, but since March 2020 the format was adapted to online as well.
+The meeting(s) consist of analysing the regional situation among peers, discussing approaches, solutions and recommendations, drafting a 'to-do list' for follow-up action and receiving immediate feedback.

 Being driven by the spirit of interregional learning, the peer reviews require an overall readiness to share, reflect and improve among all parties involved.
-What is more, you can be a host receiving advice on one occasion and provide your expertise as a peer the next time around.
+Preparation is required on all sides to ensure the selected peers are well matched to the needs of the host region.
+In addition, you can be a host receiving advice on one occasion and provide your expertise as a peer the next time around.
 This is a true win-win exchange!

 Based on the request of the host region, the Platform experts will contact regions across Europe with the relevant thematic expertise to identify and invite relevant peers, including partner organisations from Interreg Europe projects.
 It is envisaged that a targeted call of interest will be held to identify the most relevant peers for the submitted requests.